coderdude1/SpringBootKotlin/docs/THINGS_TO_LOOK_INTO.md

 # Spring Boot Modules
 ## Datadog
-I get an error on startup:
+I disabled datadog due to a error on startup.
+I don't need it yet so will add it back later.:

 ```
 Invalid Micrometer configuration detected: